 About the Monthly Statistical Bulletin

-Data on exchange and interest rates, yields and prices of Singapore Government Securities (SGS) are available for download from Other Financial Statistics section.
+Data on exchange and interest rates, yields and prices of Singapore Government Securities (SGS) are available for download from the Statistics page.

 Notes to statistical tables